 - A 2021 SR/MA comparing IER and CER RCTs that matched caloric intake found only small, likely clinically insignificant, differences in outcomes in favor of IER.(He, 2021)

-A SR/MA considering IER of fairly long duration (energy restriction periods ranging from 2-12+ weeks at different levels of caloric deficits) found no significant benefit for weight loss compared to CER.(Harris, 2018) In contrast to this, the MATADOR study compared 2 week energy restriction blocks (at 67% maintenance calories) interspersed with 2 week energy maintenance blocks (8 dieting blocks total) to 16 weeks of CER (also at 67% maintenance calories) and found better results in the intermittent dieting group.(Byrne, 2018)
+A SR/MA considering IER of fairly long duration (energy restriction periods ranging from 2-12+ weeks at different levels of caloric deficits) found no significant benefit for weight loss compared to CER.(Harris, 2018) In contrast to this, the MATADOR study compared 2-week energy restriction blocks (at 67% maintenance calories) interspersed with 2-week energy maintenance blocks (8 dieting blocks total) to 16 weeks of CER (also at 67% maintenance calories) and found better results in the intermittent dieting group.(Byrne, 2018)

-Following the MATADOR study, a trial comparing intermittent dieting in 1 week blocks to a 5:2 diet and also CER for a 1 year period was published; there were no differences in results.(Headland, 2020) Maximum weight loss was at 6-9 months in all groups with regain occurring after that.
+Following the MATADOR study, a trial comparing intermittent dieting in 1-week blocks to a 5:2 diet and also CER for a 1-year period was published; there were no differences in results.(Headland, 2020) Maximum weight loss was at 6-9 months in all groups with regain occurring after that.
 After an additional year follow-up beyond the end of the trial there were still no differences between the groups.(Headland, 2020)

-Considerations of lean body mass retention
+Considerations of lean body mass retention:

-Additionally, as alluded to in prior lessons, fasting for prolonged periods will likely lead to loss of lean body mass, which is generally undesirable.
+Additionally, as alluded to in prior lessons, fasting for prolonged periods will likely lead to a loss of lean body mass, which is generally undesirable.
 However, a recent SR/MA evaluating 8 studies (all ≤12 weeks duration with relatively small sample sizes and different fasting protocols) did not find any loss of lean body mass in the intermittent fasting groups compared to control groups.(Ashtary-Larky, 2021) Of note, the intermittent fasting groups maintained their protein intake in these studies relative to the control groups.
 A separate SR of 8 studies (1 with modified alternate day fasting, 3 with Ramadan IF, 4 with TRE) also found generally no loss of lean body mass with the various interventions, while several did show a loss of body fat.(Keenan, 2020) In a separate analysis, studies including Ramadan IF and TRE were not found to have an overly significant impact on various exercise performance measures, though sample sizes were small, and one difference was found; aerobic capacity decreased with Ramadan IF studies while it increased with TRE studies.(Correia, 2020)

 Despite these positive findings, as recently reviewed, many of the studies that show no loss of lean body mass include short trial lengths and do not use the most accurate available assessments of skeletal muscle mass and hypertrophy.(Williamson, 2021) As it can take several months to notice significant levels of hypertrophy, perhaps if studies were done over longer time periods a negative impact on skeletal muscle mass would be noticed.